-- 4. Grade Point Average.
-Candidates must have cumulative grade point averages (GPAs) within the upper one-half of undergraduate students in the candidates' majors.
-GPAs vary according to discipline and graduating institution.
-Further information about GPA requirements is available in the Office of Teacher Education.
-Candidates are required to submit official copies of transcripts from all colleges and universities attended and unofficial copies of transcripts for SDSU coursework for GPA calculations. - 5.
-TB Clearance.
-Evidence of a negative tuberculosis test (these tests are valid for two years and must be in effect during the time that candidates are enrolled in the credential program).
-Clearance statements may be secured from Health Services, private physicians or HMOs, or public health agencies. - 6.
+- 6. TB Clearance.
+Evidence of a negative tuberculosis test (these tests are valid for four years and must be in effect during the time that candidates are enrolled in the credential program).
+Clearance statements may be secured from Health Services, private physicians or HMOs, or public health agencies. - 7.
 California Certificate of Clearance.
 This certificate represents a background clearance and check conducted by the State Department of Justice and Federal Bureau of Investigation (application available in the Teacher Education office and must be submitted PRIOR to conducting Early Field Experience and/or enrollment in Teacher Education 303.
 Legal documentation which meets all current California state law, school district requirements, and university policy on fingerprint clearance must be submitted PRIOR to placement in Early Field Experience and/or participating in Teacher Education 303.
 In the event that the State Department of Justice and/or the Federal Bureau of Investigation notifies the University of a "HOLD" on any pending application, the student will NOT be able to continue in any Early Field Experience placement and/or Teacher Education 303 course activities.
 Turnaround time for the clearance can take as long as eight months.
-Possessors of K-12 California credentials or emergency permits may satisfy this requirement by submitting copies of those certificates.

-- 7. Early Field Experience.
+Possessors of K-12 California credentials or emergency permits may satisfy this requirement by submitting copies of those certificates. - 8.
+Early Field Experience.
 All candidates are required to participate in an early field experience in the public schools prior to admission to the program.
 The National Council for Accreditation of Teacher Education (NCATE), the California Commission on Teacher Credentialing (CCTC), the Committee on Accreditation (COA) standards, Executive Order 547 of the Office of the Chancellor of The California State University, and Title 5 of the California Code of Regulations require a set of directed experiences designed to help students learn about the functions and activities of California schools, agencies, programs, and institutions.
 Early field experience is a 60 hour field placement at an elementary or secondary credential emphasis site assigned by the early field experience faculty designee and approved by the site administrator.
-Each student will complete a 30 hour early field experience project which is approved by the school principal as being of benefit to the school.
-Each student will spend 30 hours assigned to an appropriate credential emphasis classroom for observation and instructional interaction under the guidance of a credentialed teacher.
-Early field experience needs to be completed prior to admission to the teacher education program.
-Interns who have not already completed the early field experience requirement will complete the intern professional development plan. - 8.
-Language Proficiency.
-Candidates need to meet the language requirement of their credential. - 9.
-Appeals Process.
-Candidates who do not meet all the admission requirements may petition the Admissions and Retention Committee for individual consideration; petition forms must be submitted concurrently with the application packets.
+Each traditional student will complete a 30 hour early field experience project which is approved by the school principal as being of benefit to the school.
+Each